Employee Burnout | Culture Shifts for Burnout Relief

 A Guide for Reversing Employee Burnout through Culture Transformation

-In fact, in a 2019 Human Capital Institute study about change, 83% of respondents indicated: “As a whole, my organization is in a state of constant change; priorities and strategies are continually shifting.”
-Given the impacts of COVID-19 last year, it’s safe to assume that number is now nearing 100%, making it more important than ever for organizations to stay on top of emerging trends, best practices, and innovative ideas.
+In a 2019 Human Capital Institute study about change, 83% of respondents indicated: “As a whole, my organization is in a state of constant change; priorities and strategies are continually shifting.”
+Given the impacts of COVID-19 last year, it’s safe to assume that number is now nearing 100%, making it more critical than ever for organizations to stay on top of emerging trends, best practices, and innovative ideas.

 Leaders take note: It’s now on you to build a burnout strategy…and it starts with culture.
 The good news is that there are research-based and practical things you can start taking today — read more in our new eBook: 6 Culture Shifts to Reduce Burnout Among Remote & Hybrid Teams.

 The Burning Cost of Burnout